Is It Time To Let Go Of Someone You Love? It Is If You See These 10 Signs

 Here are some of these themes:

-1. Verbal, emotional, or physical abuse.
+1. When you see verbal, emotional, or physical abuse.

 Whether it's a spouse, a parent, or a friend, if someone is abusing you in some way — through physical actions, psychological games, or consistently cruel words — it's time to let them go.